JordyMcIntyre/placeos-obsidian-quartz/content/Content/Cisco Live Melbourne Panel on Net Zero and Cloud Networking Meetup.md

 - "[[Sustainability]]"
 - "[[Event]]"
 tags:
-- "#Ciscolive"
+- "#ciscolive"
-- "#Melbourne"
+- "#melbourne"
-- "#NetZero"
+- "#netzero"
-- "#CloudNetworking"
+- "#cloudnetworking"
-- "#Meraki"
+- "#meraki"
-- "#TechEvent"
+- "#tech/event"
 ---

-At **#Ciscolive** in Melbourne today?
+At **#ciscolive** in Melbourne today?
 I’m on a panel with Meraki at 4 pm in Melbourne Room 2 (level two of the convention centre).
 We will discuss net zero targets.

 And at 5 pm today you can find me at a booth in the Cloud Networking area until 7 pm.